Rockford Peaches

 Back, L-R: Jacquelyn Kelley, Rose Gacioch, Eleanor Callow, Bill Allington (Manager), Marie Mansfield, Amy Irene Applegren, Carol Habben, Jean Buckley.
 Front, L-R: Dorothy Harrell Doyle, Dorothy Ferguson, Dolores Lee, Joan Berger, Dottie Green (Chaperone), Alice Pollitt, Ruth Richard, Helen Nordquist, Migdalia Perez.

 The Rockford Peaches were a women's professional baseball team who played from 1943 to 1954 in the All-American Girls Professional Baseball League (AAGPBL).
 A founding member, the team represented Rockford, Illinois.

-The Peaches were one of 2 teams to play in every AAGPBL season, the other being the South Bend Blue Sox.
+The Peaches were one of two teams to play in every AAGPBL season, the other being the South Bend Blue Sox.
 They played their home games at Beyer Stadium on 15th Avenue in Rockford.
 The team's uniform consisted of a peach colored dress featuring the Rockford city seal centered on the chest, along with red socks and cap.
 In later years, the Peaches wore a white home uniform with black socks and cap.

 History

-One of the more successful teams in the All-American Girls Professional Baseball League, the Dollys won the league championship in 1945, 1948, 1949, and 1950 and had its share of star players.
-Dyes were hard to come by towards the end of the war and the team chose to dye their white uniforms a light shade of peach, which inspired the team nickname.
+One of the more successful teams in the All-American Girls Professional Baseball League, the Peaches won the league championship in 1945, 1948, 1949, and 1950 and had its share of star players.